dotnet/csharplang/proposals/safe-fixed-size-buffers.md

 then `E.I` is evaluated and classified as follows:

 - If `E` is classified as a value, the result of the expression is classified as a value of type `System.ReadOnlySpan<S>`, where S is the element type of `I`.
-  The value can be used to access members’ elements.
+  The value can be used to access member's elements.
 - Otherwise, `E` is classified as a variable and the result of the expression is classified as a value of type `System.Span<S>`, where S is the element type of `I`.
-  The value can be used to access members’ elements.
+  The value can be used to access member's elements.

 In a member access of the form `E.I`, if `E` is of a class type and a member lookup of `I` in that class type identifies a non-readonly instance fixed-size member, then `E.I` is evaluated and classified as a value of type `System.Span<S>`, where S is the element type of `I`.